jakeonaut/conways-game-of-life/README.txt

-Reimplementation of Conway's Game Of Life in Java.
+Reimplementation of Conway's Game Of Life in Java and also in HTML5&javascript.